benwhalley/soak/docs/tutorials/getting-started.md

 ### Narrative

-A written report ready for your results section:
+A written report (sort of) ready for your results section:

 > **Living with chronic illness uncertainty**: Participants described a gradual
 > onset of symptoms that were initially unexplained.
 As one participant noted,